-- Examine patients, performing limited physical exams, and conducting diagnostic tests, such as checking lung capacity and checking the blood’s content for acid or alkaline.
+- Examine patients, perform limited physical exams, and conduct diagnostic tests, such as checking lung capacity and checking the blood’s content for acid or alkaline.

 - Patients with COPD or pulmonary fibrosis can be treated using breathing treatments, chest physiotherapy, and aerosols.

 - Put patients in need of pressurized oxygen into ventilators that deliver the liquid into their lungs.

 A respiratory therapist will develop a therapy plan for a patient based on their interview and examination and consultation with a doctor.
 The patient’s mouth or nose may be cleaned and a breathing tube inserted into his windpipe and connected to an oxygen machine.

 A respiratory therapist can also provide emergency care to people suffering from heart attacks, accidental drowning, and even shock.
 Some traveling respiratory therapists work in-home care settings to install respiratory equipment and instruct caretakers in its application.

 What are the benefits of earning your Respiratory Therapy degree online?